Western Cemetery (Cardiff): War Graves

 The Commonwealth War Graves Commission marks, records and maintains the graves of military service personnel from the Commonwealth who died in the two World Wars.
 At Western Cemetery, the Commission cares for the graves or memorials of 22 casualties from the First World War, and those for the 121 servicemen who died as a result of the Second World War.
-There are also three special memorials in the cemetery to commemorate fourteen of these casualties.
+There are also three special memorials in the cemetery to commemorate fourteen of these casualties buried in other places where their graves could not be maintained.